He's Out There: Plot

 With her husband Shawn planning to arrive later, Laura takes her two young daughters, Kayla “K.K.” and Madison “Maddie”, to a remote lake house for their annual family getaway.
 When they arrive, area resident Owen mentions that the family who previously lived in the house had a son named John who went missing.
 Meanwhile, at a gas station, Shawn buys the girls a music box.

 While playing outside, Kayla and Maddie follow a long red string, which leads to a tea party set up in the middle of the forest, where there are two cupcakes on the table.
 Maddie eats one, but Kayla saves hers to give to Shawn.
 In the night, Maddie gets sick and vomits up a small piece of ribbon with the word "hello" written on it.
 Kayla tells Laura about the cupcakes and, in the cupcake Kayla saved, Laura finds another ribbon inside with the word "goodbye" on it.

 Laura tries to call 911 but the landline is down.
 After hearing unsettling noises from upstairs, Laura goes out to her car to search for her cellphone and finds a strange doll in the backseat.
-Laura leaves the house with the girls but as she drives away, two wheels fall off the car and crashes.
+Laura leaves the house with the girls but as she drives away, two wheels fall off the car and it crashes.

 Back in the house, Laura finds a family photo with everyone's faces scratched out, except for hers.
 They also see a dark clothed and masked man standing outside, later revealed as John, just as Shawn arrives.
 He calls Laura's cellphone and hears John breathing heavily on the other end.
 Shawn then follows a red string into the forest where mannequins are positioned like a family in effigy around the tea party.
 John appears and kills Shawn with an axe.

 More strange noises are heard inside the house.
 John uses a recording of Shawn's voice to lure Laura outside.
 Shawn's dead body suddenly drops from the roof with his eyes gouged out.
 When the lights in the house go out, Laura and the kids run outside, to find dolls that look like them - a woman hanging by a rope and child dolls on the swings.
 Eggs are thrown at them.
 They run inside.
 The female doll is thrown into the house at them through a window.
 Laura hides the girls in a closet upstairs while she recovers Shawn's car keys from his body.
 Owen arrives at the house to investigate the commotion.
 He is outside walking around with a light and sees Laura inside tapping on a window.
 John appears and kills him with an axe.